 Venue: Room 2, Main Building, Aberdeen Exhibition and Conference Centre | City: Bridge of Don, United Kingdom

-The Offshore Europe conference this year seeks insight into innovative technologies and operational efficiencies, which can help reduce the oil and gas sector's environmental footprint.
-This half-day event explores how North Sea Carbon Capture and Storage (CCS) can:
+The Offshore Europe 2017 conference sought insight into innovative technologies and operational efficiencies, which can help reduce the oil and gas sector's environmental footprint.
+Our half-day event explored how North Sea Carbon Capture and Storage (CCS) can:

 It is 20 years since the Sleipner project began storing CO₂ beneath the North Sea off Norway.
 Sleipner and the later Snohvit project have collectively stored over 20 million tonnes of CO₂ and shown that North Sea CCS is both technically viable and geologically secure.

-Our speakers will consider new North Sea markets and opportunities offered by CCS and CO₂ utilisation, the need to preserve useful O&G infrastructure at risk of being decommissioned, and the progress being made by Norway on delivering a CCS network in the North Sea region.
-We will include an expert panel discussion/Q&A and a refreshment break.
+Our speakers considered new North Sea markets and opportunities offered by CCS and CO₂ utilisation, the need to preserve useful O&G infrastructure at risk of being decommissioned, and the progress being made by Norway on delivering a CCS network in the North Sea region.

 Head to AECC's Main Building.
 Room 2 is on the first floor.
 Interactive map